restorecord-oss/docs-archived/Guides/enable-commands.md

   |||
   ![](../static/BotSetup/interaction_url.png)

+!!!primary Why is the bot offline?
+Your custom bot will always appear offline on Discord.

+Don't worry, this is normal.
+We use the Discord [Rest API](https://discord.com/developers/docs/reference){ target="_blank", rel="noopener noreferrer" } rather than a WebSocket connection, so RestoreCord can do everything necessary with better performance	 even though it appears offline.
+!!!

 !!!success Click "Save Changes"
 You have successfully set up an Interaction URL for custom bots, you can now use Slash Commands and your Bot will be online.